 I have a BFA from the University of South Dakota, and an MFA from the University of Massachusetts.

 I have no intention of keeping an updated curriculum vitae available here.
 Rather, here’s a short summary overview of key areas.

 My background is as a visual artist.
 Originally a ceramic sculptor, I went through a conceptual and performance art phase and eventually settled into working in assemblage sculpture and installations and most recently digital imagery.
 I have been creating large-scale images from nature and printing them on canvas for indoor display and vinyl to hang as installation works in the woods around my home and my Bourbon, Dogs and Art studio.

-I do two kinds of writing.
+I have done two kinds of writing.
 The first kind has consisted of essays, commentaries, interviews and reviews about art.
 This writing has appeared in a variety of publications, but most frequently in High Performance magazine.
 The second has consisted of social satire, whose primary vehicle was Tacit, later The Tacit Observer, a self-published satirical pseudo-newspaper.
-Currently that energy goes into several pseudo-blogs (Blogdogs, Gerret Swirled) and one real one (Bourbon, Dogs and Art).
+More recently that energy goes into several now defunct pseudo-blogs (Blogdogs, Gerret Swirled) and one occasional real one (Bourbon, Dogs and Art).